web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 ### `web3.eth.estimateGas`

-returns a hex string instead of a number
+returns a bigint instead of a number

 ```ts
 //in 1.x